 Not All Heroes Are Created Equal

-The first point that this Idle Heroes guide considers is how to rank heroes against each other.
-Of course when you are building the best team you will want the best heroes in the game.
+The first point that this Idle Heroes guide considers is how to compare heroes against each other.
+Of course, when you are building the best team you will want the best heroes in the game.

 For example, there are many 5-star assassin heroes in the game.
 Not all of them are equal and some have unique powers that are more useful than others.